Find a Part Now

 Prior to its use on a minivan, the Astro nameplate was used twice by General Motors; in 1967 (for the Chevrolet Astro 1 concept car) and from 1969 until 1987 (on the GMC Astro COE semitractor).
 GMC sourced the Safari nameplate from Pontiac (used by the latter to denote station wagons).
 As GMC was half of the Pontiac/GMC Division (later including Buick), from 1985 through 1989, both GMC and Pontiac Safaris were simultaneously offered through the same dealership network.

-First generation (1985–1995)
+First generation (1985–1994)

 Initial advertising boasted that it was a vehicle that will "make you realize that life is too big for a minivan," referring to the Chrysler minivans.
 The van can have a seating configuration between two and eight passengers.

-Engine choices ranged from a 98 hp (73 kW; 99 PS) 2.5L four-cylinder to a 200 hp (149 kW; 203 PS) 4.3L V6, depending on options and/or model year.
-The 4-cylinder engine was only offered in cargo versions of the Astro; it was dropped after 1990.
+Engine choices ranged from a 98 hp (73 kW; 99 PS) 2.5L four-cylinder to a 200 hp (149 kW; 203 PS) 4.3L V6, depending on options and model year.
+The 4-cylinder engine was only offered in short-length, rear-wheel-drive cargo vans, as well as passenger vans for 1985 only; it was dropped after 1990.
 For 1985, the 4.3L V6 (RPO LB1) used a 4-barrel carburetor.
 For 1986, throttle body fuel injection (TBI) was used.
 For 1992 and later years, a central port injection was used.

 Much like the second-generation F-body 1970–1981 and X-body vehicles, the Astro/Safari (internally designated as the M-body for RWD models or L-body for AWD models) had a bolt-on subframe.
-For the Mvan, the front suspension shared most components with the GM B-body station wagon (Chevrolet Caprice, Oldsmobile Custom Cruiser and larger variants of the Pontiac Safari and Buick Estate Wagon) with a leaf-spring rear suspension.
+For the M-van, the front suspension shared most components with the GM B-body station wagon (Chevrolet Caprice, Oldsmobile Custom Cruiser and larger variants of the Pontiac Safari and Buick Estate Wagon) with a leaf-spring rear suspension.
 The lower ball joints were larger than their B-body counterparts (similar to the 1977–96 Cadillac D platform vehicles; e.g., Fleetwood limousines).
 These ball joints were later used in the final Chevrolet Caprice 9C1 (police package) cars manufactured in 1995 and 1996.
 They also shared many mechanical similarities to the GMT 325/330 mid-size S/T pickups and utility vehicles.

 Digital dashboards were offered in the first-generation Astro; this option did not continue after 1995.